Goran Bregović: Musical style

 Bregović's compositions, extending Balkan musical inspirations to innovative extremes, draw upon European classicism and Balkan rhythms.

-Bregović's music carries: Yugoslav, Bulgarian, Romani, Greek, Romanian, Albanian, Italian, Turkish and Polish themes and is a fusion of popular music, with traditional polyphonic music from the Balkans, tango and brass bands.
+Bregović's music carries Yugoslav, Bulgarian, Romani, Greek, Romanian, Albanian, Italian, Turkish and Polish themes and is a fusion of popular music, with traditional polyphonic music from the Balkans, tango and brass bands.

 Personal life

+Bregović's younger siblings, brother Predrag and sister Dajana, have lived in New York City and Split, respectively.
+His brother Predrag reportedly also spends time in the Syrmian village of Beška in Serbia, where he owns a vineyard.
+Their sister Dajana Bregović-Marić, a mother of four, died in May 2020 in Split, aged 61.

+Marriage, relationships, and children

-During the early 1970s, Bregović's first child, daughter Željka, was born out of wedlock from a brief relationship with a Sarajevo-based dancer named Jasenka. Željka lives in Austria where she gave birth to Goran's granddaughter, Bianca.
+During the early 1970s, from a brief relationship with a Sarajevo-based dancer named Jasenka, Bregović's first child, daughter Željka, was born out of wedlock. Željka lives in Austria, where she gave birth to Goran's granddaughter, Bianca.

 With Bijelo Dugme's mid-1970s breakout commercial success and Bregović's increased public profile in Yugoslavia, details of his lifestyle and romantic relationships also became fodder for the country's press.
-Throughout the late 1970s and early 1980s, various Yugoslav print media outlets documented his high-profile relationship with Serbian model Ljiljana Tica who reportedly inspired his song "Bitanga i princeza" off Bijelo Dugme's eponymous 1979 album.
+Throughout the late 1970s and early 1980s, various Yugoslav print media outlets documented his high-profile relationship with Serbian model Ljiljana Tica, who reportedly inspired his song "Bitanga i princeza" off Bijelo Dugme's eponymous 1979 album.

-In 1993, Bregović married his long-time girlfriend Dženana Sudžuka, a Bosniak model.
-The wedding ceremony held in Paris featured film director Emir Kusturica as the groom's best man and longtime Bijelo Dugme backing vocal Amila Sulejmanović as the bride's maid of honour.
+In parallel to his relationship with Tica, Bregović maintained a relationship with Dženana Sudžuka, a Bosnian Muslim model 11 years his junior, having reportedly first met her in 1977 when she was sixteen.
+Eventually, in 1993, Bregović married his long-time girlfriend Sudžuka in a civic wedding ceremony held in Paris with film director Emir Kusturica as the groom's best man and longtime Bijelo Dugme backing vocalist Amila Sulejmanović as the bride's maid of honour.

 The couple has three daughters: Ema (born in March 1995), Una (February 2002), and Lulu (May 2004).
+Since the early 1990s, when not touring, Bregović's primary residence has been in Paris, a city where he got married and his three daughters were born and raised.
+Additionally, he spends a lot of time in Belgrade, where he does most of his musical work.
+In a late-2000s interview, answering a question about where his home is, Bregović said: "If you define 'home' as the place where you keep your winter coat during summer and your swimming trunks during winter, then my home is my Paris apartment".
+His daughter Ema graduated from the Saint-Nazaire Fine Arts School in Nantes and became a conceptual artist.